grandseiken/foundryvtt-multilevel-tokens/README.md

 ![Demo animation](demo/0.gif)

-For example, a source region is a part of a lower floor, and its target region is the corresponding empty space on the upper floor beside a balcony of some sort, players can "see" what's happening on floors below, since the target region acts as a view into the floor beneath.
+For example, if a source region is a part of a lower floor, and its target region is the corresponding empty space on the upper floor beside a balcony of some sort, players can "see" what's happening on the floor below.

-You could probably also use this functionality for other interesting things, like crystal balls, minimaps, or whatever else.
+You could probably also use this functionality for other interesting things, like crystal balls, or who knows.

 As a bonus, since multi-level maps often need a way to travel between the floors, this module also supports simple teleports using a similar mechanism.